EmaSuriano/portfolio/README.md

 - [x] Change page icon
 - [ ] Add CV using `gatsby-theme-jsonresume`
 - [ ] Improve Contact section
-- [ ] Change theme into my colours
+- [ ] Change theme into my colors
 - [ ] Move all the article into the project

 ## Bugs

-- [ ] Submit of Contact Form is not working in netlify due to redirect
+- [x] Submit of Contact Form is not working in netlify due to redirect
 - [ ] Moving from Home to Blog or Articles is broken, but when entering directly it works.
 - [ ] Properly style Subscribe box.
 - [ ] Add transparency to Icon